aydenjahola/tracker-gg-api/README.md

 **Parameters:**

-- `username`: The steam id of the player.
+- `steamid`: The steam id of the player.
 - `X-API-Key`: Your API key (header).

 ## Error Handling